(Not) a Vindication of the Rights of Women

-Feelings of vindication are not high on the list for women whose career hit a detour because of a guy who turns out to be, well, rotten.

-Revelations of sexually and professionally inappropriate behavior by men has become a quotidian part of our day.
+Revelations of sexually and professionally inappropriate behavior by men have become a quotidian part of our day.

 This weekend’s contender, former public radio host John Hockenberry, charged with being not just a harasser, but all round bad guy and bully.